GoogleCloudPlatform/flink-on-k8s-operator/docs/beam_guide.md

 ## Roadmap

 In the future, we plan to support Beam Python job as a first class job type in this operator.
+After that you will not need to manage the lifecycle of Flink session cluster by yourself, it would be the same as Flink job cluster.